Kometa-Team/Kometa/docs/config/settings.md

 ## Playlist Sync to Users
 Set the default playlist `sync_to_users`.
 To Sync a playlist to only yourself leave `playlist_sync_to_users` blank.
+* sharing playlists with other users will not share any posters associated with the playlist, this is a Plex limitation.
 <table class="dualTable colwidths-auto align-default table">
   <tr>
     <th>Default Value</th>